shivamstgs18/credits/README.md

 Get all credits for a specific user

 GET 'my_credits'
-Get all credits of the current logged-in user
+Get all credits of the currently logged-in user

 POST '/credits'
-Add new credit to the current logged-in user
+Add new credit to the currently logged-in user

 PUT '/credits'
-Update a specific credit for the current logged-in user
+Update a specific credit for the currently logged-in user

 DELETE '/credits/{id}'
-Delete the specific credit for the current logged-in user
+Delete the specific credit for the currently logged-in user

 Try the above API flow with any of these users: